TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 implemented in code.

-We will show you in the following how you can use a validator for the checking of invariants, and how you can give the user the possibility to correct an error when an error occurs.
+We will show you in the following how you can use a validator for the checking of invariants and how you can give the user the possibility to correct an error when an error occurs.